flyx/NimYAML/README.md

 NimYAML supports Nim 1.4.0 and later.
 Previous versions are untested.
-NimYAML v0.9.1 is the last release to support Nim 0.15.x and 0.16.0.

 When debugging crashes in this library, use the `d:debug` compile flag to enable printing of the internal stack traces for calls to `internalError` and `yAssert`.